Chicken Rogan Josh Recipe

 Ingredients

-Chicken – I like to use bone-in skinless chicken pieces to make this curry.
-Bones releases a lot of juices making the curry very flavorful.
+Chicken – I prefer using bone-in, skinless chicken pieces to make this curry.
+Bones release a lot of juice, making the curry very flavorful.

-However, if you don’t like bone-in chicken, then use boneless chicken cut into 1-inch pieces.
+However, if you do not like bone-in chicken, use boneless chicken breast or boneless chicken thighs cut into 1-inch pieces.

 Whole Spices – You will need whole spices like black cardamoms (badi elaichi), cloves (laung), green cardamoms (hari elaichi), black peppercorns (kali mirch), bay leaves (tej patta), dry Kashmiri red chilies, and mace (javitri).

-Spice Powder – This curry is flavored with spice powders like Kashmiri red chili powder, fennel powder (saunf powder), dry ginger powder (sonth), coriander powder, cumin powder, and garam masala powder.
+Spice Powder – This curry is flavored with ground spices, including Kashmiri red chili powder, fennel powder (also known as saunf powder), dry ginger powder (also known as sonth), coriander powder, cumin powder, and garam masala powder.

 Yogurt – Plain yogurt (dahi, curd) makes the base of this Kashmiri chicken curry.